powdr-labs/powdr/book/src/asm/machines.md

 # Machines

-Machines are the first main concept in powdr asm.
+Machines are the first main concept in powdr-asm.
 They can currently be of two types: dynamic or static.

 ## Virtual machines